SelecTree: Tree Detail

 Growth Rate: 36 Inches per Year.

-Leaves Ovate, Purple or Red, Bronze or Purple, Deciduous.
+Leaves Ovate, Bronze or Purple or Reddish, Red or Purple or Bronze, Deciduous.

 Flowers Showy.
 Fragrant Pink.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).